 Increased apprehension over health outbreaks, natural disasters and fear of terrorism have caused a rise in travelers’ desire to seek extra protection from travel insurance.
 The COVID-19 pandemic has especially increased awareness of how quickly our travel plans can change.
-Now more than ever it seems too high of a gamble to go without it.
+Now more than ever it seems too high of a gamble to go without some kind of coverage.

 “Travel insurance covers so many different scenarios in people’s lives,” said Pauline Costantino, a AAA Northeast travel agent in the Cranston, R.I., branch.
 “It covers their family members, travel delays, missed ports of call [for cruises] or emergencies that happen while they are traveling.”